rafalp/Misago/dev-docs/plugins/hooks/filter-hook.md

 def parse_user_message_action(request: HttpRequest, message: str) -> str:
-    ...  # Function's body is not important to us in this example
+    return str(message)  # Function's body is not important to us in this example
 ```

 Now we will create a shallow wrapper for this function, using its original name and signature: